 - 0131 651 5678

 - Research Interests

-- US politics, US foreign policy, US-China/Asia relations, British foreign policy in Asia, Critical geopolitics, International relations of East/South East Asia, Decolonisation
+- US foreign policy, US-China/Asia relations, British foreign policy in Asia, Critical geopolitics, International relations of East/South East Asia, Decolonisation

 Guidance and Feedback Hours

-Oliver gained his PhD in IR from the University of Manchester, where he later worked as Hallsworth Research Fellow before joining Edinburgh.
-He is convenor of BISA's US Foreign Policy working group, and former visiting research fellow at the Swedish Institute of International Affairs.
+Oliver is Associate Editor of the British Journal of Politics and International Relations.
+He has acted as convenor and co-convenor of BISA's US Foreign Policy working group, and is a former visiting research fellow at the Swedish Institute of International Affairs.

 Peer-reviewed journal articles